Founded Semantics and Constraint Semantics of Logic Rules

-\tlp{ } \myparag{Atoms, literals, and projection} Let $\pgm$ be a program.
+\tlp{ } \myparag{Atoms, literals, consistency, and projection} Let $\pgm$ be a program.
 A predicate is {\em intensional} in $\pgm$ if it appears in the conclusion of at least one rule; otherwise, it is {\em extensional}.

 An {\em atom} of $\pgm$ is a formula formed by applying a predicate symbol in $\pgm$ to constants in $\pgm$.
 A {\em literal} of $\pgm$ is an atom of $\pgm$ or the negation of an atom of $\pgm$.
 These are called {\em positive literals} and {\em negative literals}, respectively.
 The literals $p$ and $\neg p$ are {\em complements} of each other.
 A set of literals is {\em consistent} if it does not contain a literal and its complement.

-The {\em projection} of a program $\pgm$ onto a set $S$ of predicates, denoted $\proj{\pgm}{S}$, contains all facts of $\pgm$ for predicates in $S$ and all rules of $\pgm$ whose conclusions contain predicates in $S$.
+The {\em projection} of a program $\pgm$ onto a set $S$ of predicates, denoted $\proj{\pgm}{S}$, contains all facts of $\pgm$ whose predicates are in $S$ and all rules of $\pgm$ whose conclusions contain predicates in $S$.

 \myparag{Interpretations, ground instances, models, and derivability} An {\em interpretation} of $\pgm$ is a consistent set of literals of $\pgm$.
-Interpretations are generally 3-valued: a literal $p$ is {\em true} (\T) in interpretation $I$ if it is in $I$, is {\em false} (\F) in $I$ if its complement is in $I$, and is {\em undefined} (\U) in $I$ if neither it nor its complement is in $I$.
+Interpretations are generally 3-valued: a literal $p$ is {\em true} (\T) in interpretation $I$ if it is in $I$, is {\em false} (\F) in $I$ if its complement is in $I$, and is {\em undefined} (\UD) in $I$ if neither it nor its complement is in $I$.
 An interpretation of $\pgm$ is {\em 2-valued} if it contains, for each atom $A$ of $\pgm$, either $A$ or its complement.
 An interpretation $I$ is {\em 2-valued for predicate $P$} if, for each atom $A$ for $P$, $I$ contains $A$ or its complement.
 Interpretations are ordered by set inclusion $\subseteq$.